FeeSz/FeeSz/ReadMe.md

 ## 👨‍💻 About Me

+🎓 Bachelor's Degree Student in Information Systems

-🎓 Technical High School Student in Information Technology
+💻 Former Technical High School Graduate in Information Technology

-💻 Passionate about Software Development, Automation and Technology
+🚀 Passionate about Software Development, Automation and Technology

-🚀 Building projects to strengthen practical experience and professional growth
+🎨 Building projects to strengthen practical experience and professional growth

 📚 Currently learning more about: